Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

-We emphasize that none of the assumptions make explicit reference to the Schwarzschild de Sitter geometry, and capture only some of the features that the relevant ``nearby'' geometries have in common.
+\emph{We emphasize that none of the assumptions make explicit reference to the Schwarzschild de Sitter geometry, and capture only some of the features that the relevant ``nearby'' geometries have in common.} We expect the results of this paper to be an integral part of a general existence theorem for the problem discussed above which in particular would provide as a Corollary non-trivial examples of spacetimes satisfying these assumptions.

-In the coordinates $(u,v;\vartheta^1,\vartheta^2)$ thus introduced\footnote{The coordinates $(\vartheta^1,\vartheta^2)$ are chosen arbitrarily on a domain of $S=\mathcal{C}\cap\underline{\mathcal{C}}$, and then transported first along the null geodesics generating $\overline{\mathcal{C}}$, and then those of $\Cb_v$.} the spacetime metric takes the form
+In the coordinates $(u,v;\vartheta^1,\vartheta^2)$ thus introduced\footnote{The coordinates $(\vartheta^1,\vartheta^2)$ are chosen arbitrarily on a domain of $S=\mathcal{C}\cap\overline{\mathcal{C}}$, and then transported first along the null geodesics generating $\overline{\mathcal{C}}$, and then those of $\Cb_v$.} the spacetime metric takes the form

 In the special case that $b^A=0$, $\gs=r^2\gammao$, and $\Omega$ is independent of $\vartheta^A$, the metric reduces to the spherically symmetric form \eqref{eq:g:intro:spherical}.
 In Section~\ref{sec:schwarzschild:de:sitter} we will discuss various specific choices of the functions $u$, $v$ on $\mathcal{Q}$ for the Schwarzschild de Sitter metric, and the associated values of the connection coefficients above.